 Few spells are better at information gathering than the good ol’ Scry spell.
 Better than the binoculars the old neighbors down the street have, all you need is knowledge of someone or someplace, and you can attempt to magically spy on the target.
 Scry responsibly.

 Summon a fey on steroids!
-You can call upon a fey creature with a CR of six or lower with this spell, with the upcast of one additional CR per spell level slot used to cast it.
+You can call upon a fey creature with a Challenge Rating of six or lower with this spell, with the upcast of one additional CR per spell level slot used to cast it.

 Transport via Plants